Massachusetts House of Representatives' 8th Middlesex district

 Map of Massachusetts House of Representatives' 8th Middlesex district, based on the 2010 United States census.

 Massachusetts House of Representatives' 8th Middlesex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers parts of Middlesex County and Worcester County.
-Democrat Carolyn Dykema of Holliston represented the district from 2009 until her resignation to take a private sector job in 2022.
+The district has been represented by Democrat James Arena-DeRosa since 2022.

 Towns represented

-The district as drawn with 2010 census data includes the following localities: